 We note that the NIST-ISODB can contain multiple, different isotherms for the same publication, adsorbent, adsorbate, and temperature.
 Publications with two or three isotherms recorded under identical conditions often stem from the digitization of multiple figures that display the same isotherm data in different pressure ranges or compared to different adsorbate or adsorbents.
-Publications with three or more "duplicates" often report adsorption in adsorbents synthesized under different conditions, where the isotherm serves as a benchmark of the quality of the material (e.g., Figure 7 in Ref 20), or to illustrate the effect of some post-synthetic treatment (e.g., Figure 4 in Ref 21).
-Other reasons include reporting multiple adsorption-desorption cycles.
-The experimental reproducibility of isotherms in the NIST-ISODB for the same gas-adsorbent pair has been discussed in the literature, e.g., by Sholl and coauthors.15 Clearly, however, isotherms that have been measured to study the effect of different synthesis conditions 22 or post-synthetic treatments can be expected to differ from each other, unlike measurements of samples that have been synthesized to reproduce the same material, or studies on the same sample by different groups.
-A notable case is the NIST inter-laboratory study of methane adsorption in zeolite Y, which reports 109 isotherms at the same conditions: different research groups were asked to independently measure the uptake at 298 K as a way of investigating the reproducibility of the measurement.23 We postpone the filtering of isotherms recorded under apparently identical conditions to a later stage, when more information on these can inform a rational protocol for their selection.
+Publications with three or more "duplicates" often report adsorption in adsorbents synthesized under different conditions, where the isotherm serves as a benchmark of the quality of the material (e.g., Figure 7 in Ref.
+22), or to illustrate the effect of some post-synthetic treatment (e.g., Figure 4 in Ref.
+23).
+In these cases, therefore, the name of the MOF is reported as the same for the digitization, but the sample does contain differences.
+Other reasons include reporting multiple adsorption-desorption cycles on the same sample.
+The experimental reproducibility of isotherms in the NIST-ISODB for the same gas-adsorbent pair has been discussed in the literature, e.g., by Sholl and coauthors.
+Clearly, however, isotherms that have been measured to study the effect of different synthesis conditions or post-synthetic treatments can be expected to differ from each other, unlike measurements of samples that have been synthesized to reproduce the same material, or studies on the same sample by different groups.
+A notable case is the NIST inter-laboratory study of methane adsorption in zeolite Y, which reports 109 isotherms at the same conditions: different research groups were asked to independently measure the uptake at 298 K as a way of investigating the reproducibility of the measurement.
+We postpone the filtering of isotherms recorded under apparently identical conditions to a later stage, when more information on these can inform a rational protocol for their selection.

 Moving to analyse the CSD database of crystal structures, in the present study we employed version 542 (2020.3), released in February 2021.
 Its MOF subset includes 105 922 structures, 8034 of which are assigned one or more conventional names (such as CuBTC, MOF-5, or UiO-66).
 Analogous to isotherms in the NIST-ISODB, one publication may be associated with multiple variants of a MOF crystal structure with the same name in the CSD.
-For example, the in-situ study by Breogán Pato-Doldán et al.24 reported 1853 crystallographic information files (CIFs) of different MOF-74 analogues at various CO2 loading conditions.
-In lack of an automated method for selecting a representative structure, this selection eventually requires manual inspection.
+For example, the in-situ study by Breogán Pato-Doldán et al. reported 1853 crystallographic information files (CIFs) of different MOF-74 analogues at various CO2 loading conditions.
+In the absence of an automated method for selecting a representative structure, this selection eventually requires manual inspection.
 In order to limit the effort involved, we exclude CSD entries if there are more than three other entries of the same conventional name from the same paper.
 The reasoning behind keeping three structures instead of just one is to be able to evaluate the uncertainty on the computed pore volume from different measurements of the crystal structures.